Sign up to receive more information!

 Master of Arts students prepare for careers in the professional theater and education, or for further pursuit of graduate study.
 The MA degree program is a broad-based advanced study in the literature and critical analysis of theater, with the opportunity to focus in a specialized content track of the student’s choice.

 OUTLINE OF REQUIREMENTS AND OBJECTIVES

-Admission Requirements: A bachelor’s degree and strong academic record (demonstrated via transcript), statement of study objectives, and three letters of recommendation (see the Graduate School website for specific procedures).
+Admission Requirements: A bachelor’s degree from an accredited institution and strong academic record (demonstrated via transcript), statement of study objectives, and three letters of recommendation (see the Graduate School website for specific procedures).
 There is no specific undergraduate major required, although a background in drama is helpful.

 Requirements for Degree: The MA requires 30 hours for completion with at least a 3.0 grade average at completion.
 The degree content includes 15 hours of required course work, 6 hours of specialized focus, and 9 hours of master’s project or thesis writing.

-All MA students must take the following courses:
+All MA students must take the following courses (with required credit hours in parentheses):

 THTR 425: Development of Theater I (3)